xchhuang/bndm/README.md

 ## 🛠️ Installation
+The following are tested on Windows 10 / Linux, with an NVIDIA GeForce RTX 4090 and CUDA 11.8 installed.

-Install the required packages in Anaconda by running the following commands:
+First, install Anaconda [here](https://docs.anaconda.com/anaconda/install/) if you haven't.
+Then, install the required packages in the Anaconda command line environment by running the following commands:
 ```
 conda create -n bndm python=3.10
 conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 pytorch-cuda=11.8 -c pytorch -c nvidia